cucapra/opal/docs/case-studies/meeting-materials.md

 The idea is that you can now apply the overall `relevance` feature to a meeting/document pair to get a total score.

+From the user's perspective, every `RelFeat` might feel like a 2D matrix: given a document and a meeting, you can look up the relevance score for that feature.
+This applies equally well to the individual features as to our linear combination.
+To emphasize this, we can make features callable, so if you're interested in the score for a particular document in a particular meeting, you can look it up directly:

+    print(relevance([someEvent, myDoc]));

+Internally, `LinearCombination` will probably want to maintain a *3D* mapping: it can reify the feature value for every individual feature on every event--document pair.
+In other words, `relevance` should support a way to look up a specific feature for a specific input, like this:

+    let fvec = relevance.components([someEvent, myDoc]);
+    print(fvec(similarTopic));

+The `fvec` value is like a feature vector; it contains the score for each individual feature when applied to each input pair.

 We need a top-$k$ primitive to search for the set of documents that maximize `relevance`.